aleshaleksey/fansys23/monsters-npcs/humanoids.md

 Assassins have a task of disposing of high value targets, usually discreetly.
 They are generally used by those at the top of human society to dispose of those who might stand against, but are also used in wartime to kill high value targets.

 Assassins often spend a long time observing their mark before deciding on the best means to dispose of them safely.
 An assassin generally prefers to accomplish their task without drawing attention to themselves and will use any means to do so.
 They will generally strike when their target is most vulnerable.
 Assassins generally retreat when their predicament becomes particularly dangerous.
 That said, there are examples that prove the rule.

+As with [scouts](#human-scout-level-5), training assassins is a lengthy and expensive process, so their masters will generally be careful in the use of this asset.

 DMs should be careful with this NPC, since they can easily kill multiple members of the party.